nosco/hx/README.md

 ### hx.react/compile: ([& form])

-This macro akes in an arbitrary clojure form.
+This macro takes in an arbitrary clojure form.
 It parses all `$` to mean "parse the next form into React `createElement` calls."

 Example usage: